Jarman–Bell principle: Activity budget hypothesis

-The time taken to process food depends on the food quality; poorer/ high fibre food requires more time to process and ruminate.
+The time taken to process food depends on the food quality; poorer/high fibre food requires more time to process and ruminate.
 This extra time influences behaviour and, over a group of ungulates, lead to segregation via food quality.
 Since males are larger and can handle low quality food, their feeding and ruminating activity will differ from females.

-The digestive efficiency between both sex of Soay sheep
+The digestive efficiency between both sexes of Soay sheep

 Pérez-Barbería F. J., et al. (2008) tested the proposed hypothesis by feeding Soay sheep grass hay and observing the digestive efficiency between both sexes via their faecal output.
 Given that the supplied food is the same, more faecal matter implies less digestion and thus lower digestive effectiveness.
 Male Soay sheep produced less faecal matter than females.
-Although this result is consistent with the Jarman-Bell principle in that it observes the relationship between size and food quality, it does not adequately explain the proposed hypothesises.
+Although this result is consistent with the Jarman–Bell principle in that it observes the relationship between size and food quality, it does not adequately explain the proposed hypotheses.

 For hypothesis (1), the sheep were kept in an environment where the food abundance and quality were controlled.
-There was no need for resource to be partitioned and segregation to occur.
+There was no need for resources to be partitioned and segregation to occur.

-For hypothesis (2), there are many external factors which may influence behavioural changes in males, enough to induce sexual segregation, that is not explored in Pérez-Barbería F. J, et al. experiment.
+For hypothesis (2), there are many external factors which may influence behavioural changes in males, enough to induce sexual segregation, that are not explored in Pérez-Barbería F. J, et al. experiment.
 In the experiment, the sheep were kept in a controlled environment with a controlled diet (monitoring for digestive efficiency only).
 Males consume more food than females, thereby having a greater allowance of energy to expend.
 Activities such as predator lookout, migration or simply standing all use energy, and since males have more energy, there could be enough leeway to induce sexual segregation.
-However, the cost: benefit ratio of segregating from a group remains equivocal and hard to test.
+However, the cost:benefit ratio of segregating from a group remains equivocal and hard to test.